 never tried?
 Take along a friend!
 If you don’t have a gym membership, purchase

 a workout DVD that you can do together at one of your homes.

-end of one of your weekly get-togethers, have a weigh-in and celebrate your
+end of one of your weekly get-togethers, have a weigh-in and acknowledge your

 successes on and off the scale.
 Whether you’ve lost 3 pounds, worked out for an

 - Through thick and thin.
-If one of you lost weight but the other didn’t do as well, share words of encouragement and be a good listener if your buddy needs to vent.
+If one of you lost weight but the other had a bad week, share words of encouragement and be a good listener if your buddy needs to discuss setbacks.
 Remind your partner that slow and steady wins the race, and brainstorm some ways that the two of you can work more exercise into the following week.